oracle-devrel/oci-oke-zero-to-day-two-ops/livelabs/ocw23-livelabs/05-operations/operations-hpa.md

     NAME         REFERENCE                          TARGETS    MINPODS   MAXPODS   REPLICAS   AGE
     <tbd>        Deployment/mushop-storefront       1%/25%     1         3         1          44s
     ```

-    Note that because we told the auto scaler that we wanted a minimum of 2 pods the REPLICAS has already increased to 2.
-Because this deployment is "behind" the tbe service the service will automatically arrange for the load to be balanced across both pods for us.

     Of course typing `horizontalpodautoscaler` takes some time, so kubectl has an alias setup for us, we can just type `hpa` instead, for example